WheelockLab/NetworkLevelAnalysis/docs/source/using_the_gui.rst

     Results windown with results for Network Level Analysis program

-After ``Run`` is pressed in the main window, the results window will open.
-Initially, most of it bill be bank except for a ``View`` button to view the result of the (non-permuted) edge-level test along with another ``Run`` button.
+After :guilabel:`Run` is pressed in the main window, the results window will open.
+Initially, most of it bill be bank except for a :guilabel:`View` button to view the result of the (non-permuted) edge-level test along with another :guilabel:`Run` button.
 Pressing this run button will begin running all the permutations of the edge-level and network-level test(s).

 After all the permutations of the tests are run, the window will change.

-1. Edge test results display
+#.
+Edge test results display
-2. Network level test results.
+#.
+Network level test results.
 Grouped by test method.
-The list can be changed to group by test by pushing the ``Flip Nesting`` button.
+The list can be changed to group by test by pushing the :guilabel:`Flip Nesting` button.
-3. Results display options
-4. Open TriMatrix Plot.
+#.
+Open TriMatrix Plot.
    This opens an interactive plot of the statistics.
 (See :ref:`TriMatrix Plot <trimatrix_plot>`)
-5. Open Diagnostic Plots.
+#.
+Open Diagnostic Plots.
    These three plots

 .. _saving_results: